m-collo/Intro-to-Data-Science/README.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/ulRPiEJRyFQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+> To PhD or not to PhD, that is the question for data science.
+In this video, I discuss about how getting a Doctor of Philosophy (PhD) degree helped in my journey of becoming a Biomedical Data Scientist.
+I will take you back to the time on how I got inspired in science and decided to begin my science career.

 Another important point presented by Dr. Nantasenamat is the importance of conducting **Data Science Projects**, either through the academe or the industry.
 Having a mentor you can learn from and who can guide and support you along the way, along with colleagues and even students (or maybe interns in the business world), publishing results through journal articles, and presenting them through conferences or to clients are also some other important points.
 When it comes to the time you put into these projects though, time may have more structure if you work in the corporate world as opposed to working in an academic institution (as I also learned from [this presentation by a Machine Learning Scientist](https://youtu.be/7YaJzW_vuVk)), so it is up to you to plan wisely and to motivate yourself.
 It is definitely something for me to consider after previously taking up a MS program in my old university.
 In his video, Dr. Nantasenamat talked about his experiences doing projects while pursuing his PhD and his realization on the importance of having these projects and his experiences with them, which I learned a lot from and you can also learn more.
 (He also talked about how his interest in the field of science started and how this made him pursue it).